-The lectures will be available online through Brightspace.
+The lectures will be available online through the Brightspace.
 Each week, 4 additional lecture recordings will become available; 2 recordings will be posted on Monday and 2 recordings will be posted on Wednesday at 12:00 am.

 Refer to Section 6 of this course outline for a detailed schedule of the delivery of the material, including the content and textbook chapters covered every week.
-The textbook is an important tool to learn scientific material.
-The book identifies the learning objectives, explains the fundamental concepts, and contains several review problems.
+The textbook is an important tool to learn the scientific material.
+The book identifies the learning objectives, explains the fundamental concepts and contains several review problems.

 c.
-Assignments (40%)
+Assignments (30%) and Mandatory Class activity (20%)

 There will be four written assignments to be completed outside of class.
 I encourage collaboration with your colleagues on the assignments, but I stress that collaboration does not mean copying.
 Please familiarize yourself with Carleton University's policies regarding plagiarism and academic honesty (you can find these policies in the Undergraduate Calendar and in Section 6 of this course outline).
 I hope that you will find the assignments thought provoking and fun.
-Don't worry if at times you get stuck -I will be more than willing to help.
+Don't worry if at times you get stuck - I will be more than willing to help.
 Remember, the process of getting unstuck is called learning.

-The assignment schedule is as follows:
+The assignment and class activity schedule is as follows: